dram/smlnj-mirror/dev-notes/cfg-semantics.md

     * `RAW_SUBSCRIPT{kind, sz}` -- packed numeric-array subscript, where `sz` is the size of the values and `kind` specifies either integer or floating-point values.
-This operation works directly on the array's data object and does not do bounds checking.

-    * `RAW_SUBSCRIPT(FLT, sz)` -- packed floating-point-array subscript, where `sz`
-      is thesize of the integer values; this operation works directly on the array's data object and does not do bounds checking.
+The operator takes as arguments the array's data object and an index, which is scaled to compute the address.
+There is no bounds checking of the index.

+    * `RAW_LOAD{kind, sz}` -- load a numeric value, where `sz` is the size of the value and `kind` specifies either integer or floating-point values.
+This operator takes as arguments the base address of a heap object and a offset in bytes*.

     * `GET_HDLR` -- reads the exception-handler register, which contains a function closure that represents the current exception handler.